 - Plus Size Birth Stories In Austrailia

 Madeline is in her final year studying a Bachelor of Nursing/Bachelor of Midwifery in Melbourne, Australia.
-Before undertaking her degree in nursing and midwifery, Madeline completed a Bachelor of Music (Jazz) and a Master of Philosophy in Gender and Women’s studies.
-As well as a seasoned university student, Madeline is a creative and versatile social justice advocate, particularly passionate about representation and support of women.
-After working in numerous women’s health and charity organizations both in Australia and internationally, and following the birth of her daughter in 2013, Madeline decided that she would like to pursue nursing and midwifery in an effort to further support women in the community.
+Before undertaking her degree in nursing and midwifery, Madeline completed a Bachelor of Music (Jazz).
+In addition a Master of Philosophy in Gender and Women’s studies.
+As well as a seasoned university student, Madeline is a creative and versatile social justice advocate.
+She is particularly passionate about representation and support of women.
+Madeline worked for numerous women’s health and charity organizations both in Australia and internationally.
+Following the birth of her daughter in 2013, Madeline decided that she would like to pursue nursing and midwifery.
+She did this in an effort to further support women in the community.
 As a soon-to-be graduate nurse and midwife, Madeline looks forward to the opportunity to be at the forefront of improvements in the way women are represented and treated in the health care system.